gmarte10/umb-coursework/README.md

-# umb_classwork
+# UMB Course Work
-Classwork from University of Massachusetts Boston
+Course work from University of Massachusetts Boston